Eidolon

 PROJECT OVERVIEW

-Design an app which creates an easily digestible AI internet for everyone.
+So I designed an app which creates an easily digestible AI internet for everyone.

 The challenge